hdelva/fosite/thesis/report.md

 There are a few different ways to retrieve an element from a collection.
 If done through a dynamically calculated index, a mapping for every representant is returned.
 We can do better for static indices however.
 The collections contents get linearized first -- replacing the chain of chunks with a list of mappings as described in algorithm \ref{alg:lin}.
 This process reveals which possible elements there can be at that position.
 This is a powerful feature for several reasons.
 The first (or last) element of a collection can be given some special meaning, even if it's generally a bad idea, in which case retrieving the correct element is a good thing.
 More importantly, students often use explicit indices instead of unpacking when using multiple return values.
 A static analyzer might want to recommend using multiple return values instead, but it will only be able to do so if its analysis didn't stumble over the indices.
 The linearized representation can also be used to create slices of collections, which is a very _pythonic_ operation so interpreting it accurately is important.

 All indexing operations may return duplicates, because the merge operation isn't very thorough.
 This can be alleviated by only returning a single mapping for every unique representant.
-As long as we know that an object had been added, all the different different that may have happened are less important.
+As long as we know that an object had been added, all the different that may have happened are less important.

 ## Function Definitions

 A function definition creates a callable object and assigns the result to the given name.
 The object contains a closure, which in turn contains the function body as a block of AST nodes and the required argument definitions.
 Calling the closure will map the given arguments to the defined ones, as shown in section \ref{function-calls}.
 Once the arguments are in place it executes the function body.
-Return values get treated as assignments to an `___result` identifier, so the existing namespace logic can be reused.
+Return values get treated as assignments to a `___result` identifier, so the existing namespace logic can be reused.
 Anonymous functions have a similar implementation.

-Python's own functions and modules are harder to implement.
-Depending on the interpreter they may not even be in Python, but in C for example.
+Python's builtin functions and modules are harder to implement.
+Depending on the interpreter they may not even be implemented in Python, but in C for example.
 Although the Fosite interpreter is designed to accommodate multiple languages, it's made with dynamic languages in mind -- C is quite far out of scope.
 A solution is to implement function behavior in closures, which then get injected into the interpreter as callable objects.
 These internal functions don't contain a function body AST, but manipulate the interpreter state directly.
 This is a laborsome endeavor, but it does have a few upsides.
 Builtin functions such as `sorted` contain hundreds of lines of code -- and none of them are relevant to our analysis.
 Including implementation details in the paths can only confuse users, as these usually have no knowledge of the language internals.
-Giving a summarized, result is both more efficient and more useful.
+Giving a summarized result is both more efficient and more useful.

 Modules are implemented as closures that can inject callable objects into the interpreter at runtime.
 This means that with some time and dedication, third party libraries can be easily added in the same way.

 ## Function Calls

-A few things have to be evaluated before a function call, the call target has to be evaluated first, then the arguments get evaluated from left to right.
+A few things have to be evaluated before a function call.
+The call target has to be evaluated first, then the arguments get evaluated from left to right.
 Evaluating the target will return a mapping which can contain a variable amount of pointers.
 Evaluating the call target can result in several different function objects, and we have to consider every possible case.
-These all have to be evaluated independently, which is why a frame can have a variable amount of subframes -- and why path nodes contain information about how many branches there are.
+These all have to be evaluated independently, which is why a frame can have a variable number of subframes -- and why path nodes contain information about how many branches there are.

 \begin{algorithm}
     \caption{Assign Arguments}\label{alg:arg}